DMM TOC > 600 Basic Standards for All Mailing Services|

 c.
 Upper right area (not lower than the address area) on an affixed address label or when printed in an address block.

 a.
-Show the words “Standard” or “STD”; “Presorted Standard” or “PRSRT STD”; or “Nonprofit Organization,” “Nonprofit Org.,” or “Nonprofit” more prominently than other words in the indicia.
+The indicia must show the class of mail (e.g. “Standard” or “STD”; “Presorted Standard” or “PRSRT STD”; or “Nonprofit Organization,” “Nonprofit Org.,” or “Nonprofit” or as applicable for the class of mail as provided under 5.3.6 or 5.3.7) more prominently than other words in the indicia.

 5.3.6 Priority Mail Express, Priority Mail, Critical Mail, First-Class Mail and First-Class Package Service Format